-While there is some debate on a safe withdrawal rate in retirement, the majority of financial advisors believe that if you take 4% a year from your investments, you will not run out of money in retirement.
+While there is some debate on a safe withdrawal rate in retirement, most financial advisors believe that if you take 4% a year from your investments, you will not run out of money in retirement.

 The Secret Weapon = Investing + Pension

 This article is not to diminish the amazing income that a pension provides.
-Guaranteed income is great, but it can have negative side effects when it is relied upon as the sole source of income.
-If you can combine your pension with significant investing on the side, you have a killer combination to have a healthy and wealthy retirement.
+Guaranteed income is great, but it can have adverse side effects when relied upon as the sole source of income.
+However, if you can combine your pension with significant investing on the side, you have a killer combination to have a healthy and wealthy retirement.

-Since I started late with my retirement investing, I am doing everything I can to catch up.
-I continue to have 7.65% taken out of my check for my pension and I also invest another 17% on top of that.
-For each raise I receive, I usually bump my retirement contributions up 1%.
-By doing this, I have been able to increase my retirement contributions without feeling it in my take-home pay.
+Since I started late with my retirement investing, I am doing everything to catch up.
+I continue to have 7.65% taken out of my check for my pension, and I also invest another 17% on top of that.
+In addition, I usually bump my retirement contributions up 1% for each raise I receive.
+By doing this, I have increased my retirement contributions without feeling it in my take-home pay.

-Through the process of learning to live below my means and increasing my investments when my income rises, I currently invest 24.65% of my income.
+Through learning to live below my means and increasing my investments when my income rises, I currently invest 24.65% of my income.

-Before you congratulate me for investing so much, understand that I am in catch up mode.
-I went years of investing little to nothing because I did not understand the need to invest outside of my pension.
+Before you congratulate me for investing so much, understand that I am in catch-up mode.
+I went through years of investing little to nothing because I did not understand the need to invest outside my pension.

 The Truth About Pensions And A Call To Action